hex-digital/HexTwitter/README.md

 ## Initial Installation

 Simply clone this repository into your project (we recommend in a classes/ folder), then edit the credentials.php file to include your credentials (from apps.twitter.com).
+Ensure this credentials.php file is added to your .gitignore.

 Next, open the settings.php and enter the user ID for the twitter handle you wish to specify as the default.